Air Force vs. New Mexico NCAA Football Odds, Plays and Insights | October 2, 2021

 New Mexico Stats and Trends

-- Thus far this season New Mexico is winless against the spread.
+- So far this year New Mexico is winless against the spread.

-- The Lobos have been underdogs by 10.5 points or more one time this year and have not covered the spread once.
+- The Lobos have yet to cover the spread this year when underdogs by 11.5 points or more.

 - New Mexico's games this year have gone over the point total one time in three opportunities (33.3%).

-- The Lobos score 18.5 points per game, comparable to the 18.3 the Falcons surrender.

-- New Mexico is 0-1 against the spread and 2-0 overall in games when it records more than 18.3 points.
+- When New Mexico puts up more than 18.3 points, it is 0-1 against the spread and 2-0 overall.

-- When New Mexico churns out more than 300.5 yards, the team is 0-1 against the spread and 2-0 overall.
+- When New Mexico piles up more than 300.5 yards, the team is 0-1 against the spread and 2-0 overall.

 - The Lobos have four turnovers this season, equal to the number of takeaways for the Falcons.